Bramley Fall stone

-Bramley Fall Stone stone belongs to the Millstone Grit series, of the Namurian stage of the Carboniferous Period.
+Bramley Fall Stone belongs to the Millstone Grit series, of the Namurian stage of the Carboniferous Period.
 It is one of the cheapest and best-adapted English stones for extensive engineering works, docks, locks and railways, and for large millstones, grindstones, engine-beds and foundations.
 The stone was formerly quarried at or near the village of Bramley, Leeds.
 Evidence of the quarries, which were discontinued around 1930, remain in Bramley Fall Park.
 A similar Millstone Grit stone also occurs over an extensive area at Calverley where Ann Husler ran a quarrying business in the 19th century, and at Ilkley and Pateley in Yorkshire.
 A somewhat similar stone, which can be very coarse, approaching a conglomerate is found at Weetwood, Meanwood and Horsforth.
 Similar Millstone Grits have also been quarried in Derbyshire.